 Documents Required for Filing Trademark Infringement Complaints

 Trademark infringements are not prevented just by registering the trademarks with the Ministry of Economy or Dubai Customs.
 Infringers can still operate to release counterfeit products by violating the intellectual property rights of the trademark owner.
-However, registering the trademark with the Dubai Customs gives the brand owner an advantage while filing a lawsuit against after detecting the infringement.
+However, registering the trademark with Dubai Customs gives the brand owner an advantage while filing a lawsuit after detecting the infringement.
 The following documents are required to be submitted while lodging a complaint on trademark infringement

 The complaint needs to be written in either Arabic or must be translated into Arabic.
-The trademark owner or a legal representative should submit the complaint during the official working hours.
+The trademark owner or a legal representative should submit the complaint during official working hours.

 Copy of Certificates